The Wildfire of Fear That Comes With Cancer

 The word we all dread.
 The one we never want to hear associated with one of our kids.
 If we’re honest, the disease we think God has the most difficulty healing.

-I met Jenni DeWitt on an online blog linkup and she stole my heart.
+I met Jenni DeWitt on an online blog linkup, and she stole my heart.
 Every time I see her sweet face pop up in comments or an email, I smile.
-She is encouraging, funny and writes beautifully.
-And of course, I fell in love with her lil man, Cooper.
-Their story – these warriors in the trenches of childhood cancer – stirs my mama’s heart.
-I know it will yours.
+She is encouraging, funny, and writes beautifully.
+And of course, I fell in love with her little man, Cooper.
+Their story—these warriors in the trenches of childhood cancer—stirs my mama’s heart.
+I know it will yours, too.

 In so many ways, I identify with Jenni.
-She is a self-confessed major helicopter mom and I get that.
+She is a self-confessed major helicopter mom, and I get that.
 I have been known to hover.
-She has often lived with the fear of something happening to someone she loves and, she is an over-user of hand sanitizer.
+She has often lived with the fear of something happening to someone she loves, and she is an over-user of hand sanitizer.
 You can see how we became fast friends.

 Meet Jenni…